-Dozens of MS-13 gang members targeted in widespread Los Angeles raids
+Dozens of MS-13 gang members nabbed in 40+ Los Angeles raids

 Back in the spotlight

 Despite Los Angeles authorities' long history fighting MS-13, the gang has found a recent spotlight under the Trump administration as part of its border security and immigration enforcement efforts.
-The administration has failed, however, to provide reporters data on how many MS-13 members are believed to be in the United States illegally.
+The administration, however, has failed to provide reporters with data on how many MS-13 members are believed to be in the United States illegally.

 Just this week, at the National Peace Officers' Memorial Service, President Donald Trump said, "MS-13 is going to be gone from our streets very soon, believe me."